(Tip: Scroll down for pictures of the listed types)

 No longer a bloodline, but a project within the blue rex line.
 These little guys are a blast!
 They are forever babies and have so much to love.
 Dwarf rats should get no bigger than 150 grams.
 Many stay below 100 grams.
 It's possible for them to reach up to 200 grams, but for many breeders this is considered not ideal.
 200 grams is very large for a true dwarf rat.
 They should stay around the size of a 4-6 week old standard rat baby.
 The gene originated out West where it was discovered by a lab.
 It was eventually released, but it is still relatively rare.
 Dwarf rats make excellent pets.
 Despite their small size, they should still be given a decently big enclosure, but they can do well in medium cages.
 There is speculation that they may be healthier than standard sized rats regarding tumors, but this claim has not yet been proven.
 Dwarf rats are just as healthy (possibly healthier) than standard rats.
 The dwarf gene does not effect their health in a negative way.
 Be wary of fake dwarf rats.
 Unethical breeders have been caught claiming to have dwarf rats when they are just selling very young mislabeled standard - sized babies or selling sickly runt rats as dwarf rats.
 I do not have dwarf often so waits can extend a while.

 Considered a high-end line.
 Examples shown above.
 Aussies are a bloodline which have imported Australian blood in their distant genetic background.
 The term "Aussie" is a bloodline title.
 The original Aussie rats were imported by "Rat Genesis" from an Australian breeder.
 I acquired Aussies from a breeder out West who had obtained decedents of this line.
 Aussies were crossed into American lines which is where the dumbo ears and silvermane gene were introduced.
 My Aussies have excellent temperaments frequently rated 5/5.
 The history of this line is estimated to be 30+ years strong.
 This means pet breeders have been working on this line for a very long time!
 They have a nice stream-line structure and elegant features.
 They are naturally very friendly and passive.
 They also have big bright eyes and long gorgeous fur.
 Extremely healthy bloodline with tumor and mycoplasma resistance.
-Aussies are arguably the best bloodline in the country.
-It's by far my favorite line!
+Aussies are arguably one of the best bloodlines in the country.
 Many colors and genes possible including dwarf, hairless, harley, and for base colors: Cinnamon, Russian Cinnamon, blue agouti, agouti, russian dove, fawn, blue fawn, blue, russian blue, black.
 Patterns: berkshire, Irish, self, variegated, hooded, face blazing (white on face).
 The Aussie and Harley line have been recombined to breed as one line.
 Producing harley fur will be part of the Aussie line goal.
 For a while, I had bred the Harley fur as a separate spin off line from the Aussies.

 What is Harley fur?
 Harley is a rare gene that causes extra long fur on rats.
 They are beautiful!
 The down side to Harley is how they are very difficult to breed.
 Harley babies tend to be weak as newborns which can hinder their survival.
 Harley mothers also don't usually produce milk so unless I have another mother with a small litter of newborns, I could lose all of the babies.
 I would only be able to safely breed a harley male to a carrier female unless I want to risk a trial breeding.
 Not all harley lines have this lactation problem, but many do.
 Harley rats look amazing with their long luscious fur.